thomasyu888/Interactive-Heatmap/README.md

 # Interactive-Heatmap

-A work in progress interactive heatmap with mouseover ability and a zoom into a selected area function.
+A interactive heatmap with mouseover ability and a zoom into a selected area functionality.

 The metadata is made up